abilandz/PH8124/Lecture_3/Lecture_3.md

 * You can programmatically fetch their total number via the special variable: `$#`
 * You can programmatically fetch them all in one go via the variables: `$*` or `$@`.
 In most cases of interest, these two variables are the same.
 For the purists: `"$*"` is equal to `"$1 $2 $3 ..."`, while `"$@"` is equal to `"$1" "$2" "$3" ...` .
 This means that `"$*"` is a single string, while `"$@"` is not, and this will cause a different behavior when you loop over all entries in `"$*"` or `"$@"`.
 But if you drop the double quotes, there is no difference between the content of special variables `$*` and `$@`.
-*   It is also possible to access directly the very last positional parameter, by using the _indirect reference_ ('value of the value') operator `!` — the syntax for the last positional parameter is `${!#}`.
+*   It is also possible to access directly the very last positional parameter, by using the _indirect reference_ ('value of the value') operator `!` &mdash; the syntax for the last positional parameter is `${!#}`.
 As a side remark, indirect reference `!` is a 'sort of pointer' in **Bash**, and its general usage is illustrated with the following code snippet:

     ```bash
     Alice=44